-- 22. Chapter 29 of the Proposed District Plan includes a range of policies to promote travel by modes other than private vehicle. - (a) Policy 29.2.2.1 requires parking facilities to be managed to contribute "to an increased update in public transport, cycling and walking". - (b) Policy 29.2.3.3 requires new roads to be constructed to provide for the needs of all modes of transport. - 23.
+- 23. Chapter 29 of the Proposed District Plan includes a range of policies to promote travel by modes other than private vehicle. - (a) Policy 29.2.2.1 requires parking facilities to be managed to contribute "to an increased update in public transport, cycling and walking". - (b) Policy 29.2.3.3 requires new roads to be constructed to provide for the needs of all modes of transport. - 24.
 QLDC has been promoting cycling through its development of an extensive cycle network including the links between Arrowtown and Lake Hayes.
-It has also achieved an increase in the mode share for public transport with the introduction of subsidised bus services in 2017. - 24.
-With the existing traffic volumes on Hogans Gully Road being relatively low, I expect that drivers will continue to experience free flowing traffic conditions and generally high levels of convenience even when the approved/consented developments on McDonnell Road are completed.
+It has also achieved an increase in the mode share for public transport with the introduction of subsidised bus services in 2017. - 25.
+With the existing traffic volumes on the roads adjacent to the Site being relatively low, I expect that drivers will continue to experience free flowing traffic and generally high levels of convenience even when the approved/consented developments identified earlier are completed.